metio/terraform-provider-k8s/docs/data-sources/druid_stackable_tech_druid_cluster_v1alpha1_manifest.md

 <a id="nestedatt--spec--image--pull_secrets"></a>
 ### Nested Schema for `spec.image.pull_secrets`

-Optional:
+Required:

 - `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names